5 things we learned from the 2021 Six Nations | Press and Journal

 It was a Championship like no other after the coronavirus pandemic meant empty stadia and players and coaching teams living and working in bio-secure training bubbles.

-Here, the PA news agency looks at five things we learnt from this season’s competition.
+Here, the PA news agency looks at five things we learned from this season’s competition.

 Crowds cannot return soon enough